Church of the Incarnation (Dallas, Texas): Traditional

 For choral evensong, which is held each Sunday from September through May, the choir takes after the English cathedral and collegiate tradition in following the rite set forth in the 1662 Book of Common Prayer.
 The choirs use one setting of the Preces and Responses throughout the month, many settings of the Magnificat and Nunc Dimittis are used in rotation, and the remaining music is determined by the propers for the day.
-The choir has developed their own book of Anglican chant psalms, as pointed by Scott Dettra.
 In December 2012 the ensemble was heard in a nationwide broadcast of their annual Service of Lessons & Carols; the broadcast was carried by Public Radio International.

 Tours and concerts

 The choir has made several pilgrimages to the United Kingdom, a practice which began in 1998 with a residency at Chichester Cathedral.
 During these tours, the choir establishes week-long residencies at various churches and cathedrals throughout the country.
 The first week is spent in a different venue each year.
 The most recent UK trip, in July 2019, was to York Minster; previously, in July 2011, the choir went to St. George's Chapel, Windsor and Canterbury Cathedral.
 The second week has then usually consisted of a residency at Westminster Abbey.
 In July 2014 the choir sang services at the National Cathedral in Washington and at Saint Thomas Church and the Cathedral of Saint John the Divine in New York City.